Preparing for vasectomy reversal surgery

 The American Society of Reproductive Medicine position paper on vasectomy reversal states that provided that you are in good general health, "no specific or unique testing is required" prior to your operation.

 Indeed preoperative testing for vasectomy reversal has very low sensitivity and specificity, which essentially means that the results of such tests have a high likelihood of producing misleading results.
 When tests such as ultrasound and sperm antibody testing are used to decide who should and who should not have a vasectomy reversal then this will do harm.
-Put another way, these tests are much more likely to exclude men from surgery who would ultimately have successful operation than to identify those who will not.
+Put another way, these tests are much more likely to exclude men from surgery who would ultimately have successful operation than to identify those who will not have success.

 Sperm antibodies are produced after exposure of sperm to the immune system.
 About 60% of men develop sperm antibodies in their blood following vasectomy.
 The presence of sperm antibodies in the blood does not accurately predict pregnancy following reversal and so the value of testing for sperm antibodies pre-operatively is both controversial and unproven.
 The American Society of Reproductive Medicine recommends against performing pre-operative sperm antibody testing.